d0wnsider/etch-a-sketch/README.md

 ## To-Do
 - [x] A simple paint like program
-- [x] User can input a custom size grid canvas *Optional*
+- [x] User can input a custom size grid canvas

+*Optional*
 - [ ] Color picker or % addition of color
 - [ ] Eraser
-- [ ] Option to save in file format!
+- [ ] Option to save in file format! :tada: